 JEWELLERY THEORY III: 110212703 JTHY301

+Weekly Tuition: 4 periods.

+Duration: 32 weeks.

 Examination: 100% of year mark.

+Svllabus: -

 By the end of the year the student will demonstrate an appropriate contextual understanding and have the ability to communicate appropriately in the following areas: